zacanger/niddesa/text/generated-translations/mahaniddesa/05-sinhala-google.md

 External institutions are the second extreme.
 Self-perception is one extreme.
 Having self-perception The other end.
 Panidhi is called lust.
 'Is there any lust' (1-3) 4 'Should there be any attachment in the paragraph' should be used) Ignorance, greed, incompetence The root is.
-Bhavabhavaya is the rebirth of karma for the sake of bhava For the sake of lust, for the sake of karma, for the sake of lust, for the sake of form, for the sake of karma To reincarnate to reincarnate to reincarnate to reincarnate to reincarnate Repeat for the sake of karma, for the sake of karma, for the sake of abstraction To be born again is to be born again in order to be born again In order to repeat the crisis
+Bhavabhavaya is the rebirth of kamma for the sake of bhava For the sake of lust, for the sake of kamma, for the sake of lust, for the sake of form, for the sake of kamma To reincarnate to reincarnate to reincarnate to reincarnate to reincarnate Repeat for the sake of kamma, for the sake of kamma, for the sake of abstraction To be born again is to be born again in order to be born again In order to repeat the crisis